 Most religious people in Colombia take advantage of this holiday to visit churches in the city and pray.

 Colombia Holidays #10.
-July 1 – Monday: Saint Peter and Saint Paul Day (Día de San Pedro y San Pablo)
+June 29. – Monday: Saint Peter and Saint Paul Day (Día de San Pedro y San Pablo)

 This public holiday commemorates the martyrdom (torture, suffering, and death) of two saints, the apostles, Saint Peter and Saint Paul.

-knowing more about Colombia
+Knowing more about Colombia

 Many Colombian holidays are also ideal opportunities to travel and get to know the territory.
 In the Procolombia guide “Fairs and Festivals,” you will find cultural and musical programming from the country’s different regions to explore the diversity of Colombian customs and traditions.
 Download it below.